huggingface/blog/snowball-fight.md

 ## Be part of the conversation: join our discord server!

-If you're using ML-Agents or interested in Deep Reinforcement Learning and want to be part of the conversion, **[you can join our discord server](https://discord.gg/YRAq8fMnUG)**.
+If you're using ML-Agents or interested in Deep Reinforcement Learning and want to be part of the conversation, **[you can join our discord server](https://discord.gg/YRAq8fMnUG)**.
 We just added two channels (and we'll add more in the future):

 - Deep Reinforcement Learning
 - ML-Agents